discipl/core/README.md

 Below you can find the description of the common interface implemented by discipl core bindings:

   - dclocal : simply stores claims (and attestations) locally in an array tied to a DID
-  - dciota  : stores claims (and attestations) in IOTA MAM channels (on the distributed IOTA tangle) tied to a DID
+  - dciota  : stores claims (and attestations) in public IOTA MAM channels (on the distributed IOTA tangle) tied to a DID

 Note this library is in early development.
-Expect things to be broken.
 Do not use in production.

 ## Installation